-FAQ: What a Slack acquisition could mean for remote work
+Slack FAQ: What Salesforce’s $28 billion acquisition means for remote work

-As remote work has become standard, a cash infusion from a bigger company could help Slack expand even more rapidly and better compete with rivals such as Microsoft Teams.

-If the deal happens, here’s a primer on what it could mean for workplace chatters, Slack competitors and the future of your favorite Slack features.
+Slack has become indispensable for many businesses operating remotely during the coronavirus pandemic.
+A cash infusion from a bigger company could help Slack expand even more rapidly and better compete with rivals such as Microsoft Teams.
+Here’s a primer on what it could mean for workplace chatters, Slack competitors and the future of your favorite Slack features.

 What is Slack?